OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseMap.md

         default: [ 0, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">min/max values between which the smoothstep will interpolate</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">min/max values between which the smoothstep will interpolate</p>

     <h3>use_smoothstep</h3>